gusye1234/pept3/README.md

   </p>
 </div>

 ## Get Started

 ```shell
 pip install pept3
 ```
 To get to know `pept3`, follow the next section to run a demo data.

+PepT3 now supports three different baseline models:

+* pDeep2, pre-trained by us on the HCD2019 dataset (mentioned in our paper)
+* Prosit
+* Prosit2020 HCD version

+*Disclaimer: the baseline models here are not the offical weights on their original papers*

 ## Set up locally